PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 - Prometheus & Grafana
 - Gatekeeper

-When you run services, you also have to worry about keeping them up-to-date, for a few reasons:
+Although these are part of platform, they're also packages that you install on top of the base platform.
+When you run packages, as with all packages, you also have to worry about keeping them up-to-date, for a few reasons:

 - As time passes, more and more CVEs are discovered for old software, multiplying the risk of being hacked.
 It's particularly risky for systems accessible from the public internet, as is the case for some services I run.
 - Even software that is not vulnerable may also become problematic.
 If other (vulnerable) components are upgraded around an unchanged piece of software, newer versions may be incompatible with older APIs, and integrations may break.